 With a professional media monitoring service, you can quickly search through a variety of source types via a platform .
 This not only saves time in research.
 The cost structure also becomes more transparent as the fees for the licensed content are no longer assigned to many different information providers.

-The media monitoring of print and online sources also enables the identification of media that are relevant for corporate communication.
+The media monitoring of print and online sources also enables the identification of media that are relevant for corporate communication and PR solutions.
 Influencer blogs or certain journals can turn out to be specialized media for a particular audience that can be targeted for marketing or PR purposes.

 One of the features of a media monitoring and analysis program that is properly embedded in an organization’s culture is that information is quickly shared internally with the right stakeholders.
 Analyses performed by one department may contain important insights for people working in other parts of the organizations, although not for all.